1coderookie/KobraGoNeoInsights/docs/calibration.md

 ---

 ### Printing Temperature (Filament)
-You determie the best printing temperature for your specific type of filament by printing temperature towers.
+You determine the best printing temperature for your specific type of filament by printing temperature towers.
 These models change the printing temperature at certain layer heights in certain steps (e.g. in 5°C increments, starting with the highest temperature first), so that you'll print the same structure with different temperatures.
 For generating a temperature tower with your own specific settings, I recommend using the abovementioned SuperSlicer with the inbuilt calibration toolset.
 You can take the recommendations of the manufacturer of your filament as a rough guide for the temperature range you should print at.

 Then you inspect the printed model: in which temperature zones does it look best?
 Where are the layers of the filament solidified and melted together best?
 Where do overhangs look best and where does (massive) oozing and stringing occur?
 Don't pay *too much* attention on stringing and oozing yet though, as you'll take care of that later by printing retraction towers.
 Same goes for bridges (and overhangs): if you notice that bridges didn't come out perfect and that you can see strings of filament 'hanging' down, don't get too irritated by that as well.
 You can and should take care of bridging specific settings in your slicer later anyway, like a different printing speed, different extrusion rate, different fan speed and so on.